 - You have to able to prove that you live in England;

 - Provided medical documents from the clinic, hospital or doctor abroad containing, medical condition, diagnosis, and treatment received;

 - Provide original receipts, invoice and proof of payment;

-- Treatment has to be received in EU (Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden);
+- The treatment has to be received in EU (Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden);

 - The treatment has to be available to the patient in your regional NHS.

 - Reimbursement will be limited to the cost of the same or similar treatment under the NHS.

 The hospital in the EU did not accept your EHIC card?
 You did not have an EHIC card at the time of treatment?
 You still can claim back medical expenses from for treatment abroad.
 EHIC does not give you the right to receive treatment in private clinics but EU directive allowed it.

 What to do if EHIC refund for treatment abroad was rejected?

 Usually, there is only one reason when EHIC refund application can be rejected.
 EHIC does not cover healthcare service provided a private clinic or hospital abroad.
 Just so you know, you can still apply for NHS refund.

 How to claim back medical expenses from NHS?